Intussusception in Infants – Signs, Causes, and Treatment

 Painful abdominal problems are common in infants.
-However, there are some abdominal ailments like intussusception, which is not known to many and may need immediate medical attention.
+However, there are some abdominal ailments like intussusception, which may not be known to many, but need immediate medical attention.
 Intussusception is a common abdominal problem in children under 2 years of age and is a medical emergency.
 Read this article to learn more about this condition!

 Intussusception is a condition in which a part of the intestine folds in, moves, and slides/slips into the next part just like you would see in a foldup telescope.
 This obstructs the movement of fluids, food, bowel etc. in the intestine.